 I am currently a second year PhD candidate at CREST (Ecole Polytechnique, ENSAE) supervised by Prof. Roland Rathelot and Prof. Arne Uhlendorff.
 I am also a research affiliate at IPP.

-During my first year I also was a research economist at the Institut des Politiques Publiques (CREST, Paris School of Economics) in its labor market division.
+During my first year I was a research economist at the Institut des Politiques Publiques (CREST, Paris School of Economics) in its labor market division.

 My research focuses on labor economics, econometrics and policy evaluation.
 I also study research questions in international trade.

-I am also the director, founder and editor in chief of Oeconomicus, an online journal that promotes the results of economic research, makes it accessible to public debate, and brings together actors of the academic community and institutions to enhance the understanding of (research in) economics.
+I am the director, founder and editor in chief of Oeconomicus, an online journal that promotes the results of economic research, makes it accessible to public debate, and brings together actors of the academic community and institutions to enhance the understanding of (research in) economics.

 Contact me by mail pierre.rousseaux@ensae.fr/pierre.rousseaux@polytechnique.edu